How do I become a freelance writer with no experience?

 I believed it, and like so many others, I took jobs to survive.
 I worked at countless restaurants and bars.
 My first “real job” was at Enterprise Rent-A-Car in Brooklyn.
 Then, I bounced around some startups.

 Those years weren’t glamorous, but they taught me how to handle rejection, adapt quickly, and communicate with all kinds of people.
-I didn’t realize it then, but these skills would serve me well as a freelance writer.
+At the time, none of that felt connected to writing.
+Looking back, it was all useful.
+Freelancing is basically a constant exercise in rejection, adaptation, and dealing with people from all kinds of backgrounds.

 4. Taking the Leap in 2014